*This post may contain affiliate links. Please read our disclosure for more information

 - Baby doesn’t stop couple from living in a Sprinter van

-She says there have been immeasurable joys of being digital nomads traveling with kids.
+She says there have been immeasurable joys of being a nomadic family.

 “The joys mostly revolve around them learning.
 Handling wild turtles in Montenegro, watching the sunset from the top of Pico Airiro in Madiera after a 15km hike.
 It makes me tear up just think about how well they handled that day,” she wrote.
 “Snorkeling and diving the barrier reef in Australia, helping rescue a stray kitten in Marrakesh, making friends along the way regardless of nationality, practicing new languages and hearing them say ‘thank you’ to a waiter.”